UrpoKo/ALGetReservedObjects/README.md

 In the end of both files is a summary of object types and the number of their occurrences as well as number of found .al files and the count of reserved objects.

+Changelog
+0.0.2.
+Added instructions and changed displayname from "GetReservedObjects" to "AL GetReservedObjects" 0.0.1.
+Initial publish